FlamingJay/Stable-Diffusion-WebUI-TensorRT/info.md

 Each preset can be adjusted with the "Advanced Settings" option.

 For more information, please visit the TensorRT Extension GitHub page [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui-tensorrt).

+## Appendix 1: Pluggable Lora

+This version supplies pluggable lora.
+It has features as follows:
+1. Use cupy-cuda11x package to speed up the large matrix calculation.
+2. Separate lora into three parts: original unet, common base unet and lora.
+We try to make it faster, so the common base unet contains those nodes that may be changed during applying loras.
+3. If you dislike, just replace upon part with those scripts in branch lora_v2

+## Appendix 2: ControlNet

+the ControlNet is based on the [controlnet](https://github.com/Mikubill/sd-webui-controlnet).
+When you want to use tensort controlnet, do as follows:
+1. Download [controlnet](https://github.com/Mikubill/sd-webui-controlnet), and put it into folder extension;
+2. Move the "controlnet/controlnet.py" and "controlnet/hook.py" into "extensions/sd-webui-controlnet/scripts" and overwrite the old scripts.
+3. Move the yaml "controlnet/cldm_v15.yaml" into folder "extensions/sd-webui-controlnet/models" and overwrite existing yaml file;
+4. Move the "examples/engines" into root folder where launch.py exists. the "engines" script is used to load engines and is imported by contronet.py.

+## Appendix 3: refresh
+After generate new unet engine, please reload.